Nigeria lifts ban on airline after crash killed 159

-The Dana Air flight, a McDonnell Douglas MD-83 (BA.N), collided with an apartment block in a populated Lagos suburb in June, killing everyone on board and six people on the ground.
+The Dana Air flight, a McDonnell Douglas MD-83, collided with an apartment block in a populated Lagos suburb in June, killing everyone on board and six people on the ground.

 "The federal government has lifted the suspension of the Operating Licence of Dana Airlines," Joe Obi, spokesman for the aviation ministry said in a statement.